 - Lastly, press the Enter key to get the daily average sales.

-These are all the steps you can follow to calculate daily average in Excel.
+These are all the steps you can follow to calculate the daily average in Excel.
 Hopefully, you can now easily create the needed adjustments.
 I sincerely hope you learned something and enjoyed this guide.
 Please let us know in the comments section below if you have any queries or recommendations.